samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### What If Everyone Dies?

 Misadventure can wipe out an entire group.
-(You’ll sometimes hear players refer to this as a “total party kill” or “TPK.”)
+(You’ll sometimes hear players refer to this as a "total party kill" or "TPK.")
 Such a catastrophe doesn’t have to end the whole game—rather, it presents an opportunity to take the game in a new direction.
 Consider these possibilities.

 #### A Fresh Start